-- To identify male and female sexual parts and describe their functions. - To use correct and appropriate terminology. - To understand the physical changes that take place at puberty, why they happen and how to manage them. - To understand that physical changes happen at different rates for different people. - To understand how the media, families and friends can influence attitudes to their bodies. - To know about new aspects of personal hygiene relevant to puberty. - To understand and accept differences and that everyone is individual (e.g. homosexuality, transgender etc.). - To understand the importance of consent; including how to ask for consent, what consent looks like and how to accept 'no' as normal boundary-setting in a relationship. - How to be safe on the internet and social media.
+- To identify male and female sexual parts and describe their functions. - To use correct and appropriate terminology. - To understand the physical changes that take place at puberty, why they happen and how to manage them. - To understand that physical changes happen at different rates for different people. - To understand how the media, families and friends can influence attitudes to their bodies. - To know about new aspects of personal hygiene relevant to puberty. - To understand and accept differences and that everyone is individual (e.g. homosexuality, transgender etc.). - To understand the importance of consent; including how to ask for consent, what enthusiastic verbal consent looks like and how to accept 'no' as normal boundary-setting in a relationship. - How to be safe on the internet and social media. - How babies are conceived and born.